TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 Single test cases extend :php:`TYPO3\TestingFramework\Core\Functional\FunctionalTestCase`.
-The default implementation of method :php:`setUp()` contains all the main magic to set up a new TYPO3 instance in a sub folder of the existing system, create a database, create :file:`LocalConfiguration.php`, load extensions, populate the database with tables needed by the extensions and to link or copy additional fixture files around and finally bootstrap a basic TYPO3 backend. :php:`setUp()` is called before each test, so each single test is isolated from other tests, even within one test case.
+The default implementation of method :php:`setUp()` contains all the main magic to set up a new TYPO3 instance in a sub folder of the existing system, create a database, create :file:`config/system/settings.php`, load extensions, populate the database with tables needed by the extensions and to link or copy additional fixture files around and finally bootstrap a basic TYPO3 backend. :php:`setUp()` is called before each test, so each single test is isolated from other tests, even within one test case.
 There is only one optimization